Guidance for congregations with employees

 Once SSP has run out, employees can be asked to use holiday entitlement to cover any ongoing absence.
 They should be encouraged to take annual leave in the usual way, and any holidays previously booked should be taken as planned, regardless of whether or not the individual's travel arrangements have fallen through.
 Annual leave should not be stored up during the period when an employee is unable to work.

 Childcare or care for other dependent relatives

 As schools have now closed, many employees with children may find it difficult or impossible to find adequate childcare.
 In the normal course, employees are entitled to take 'reasonable', unpaid, time off work to care for a dependant where this is necessary because of an unexpected event.
 How long is reasonable will depend on the specific circumstances of the employee.
 ACAS guidance suggests that this may be as short a period as two days, with any further time being taken as holiday, but the current exceptional circumstances may justify a longer period of unpaid absence being classed as time off to care for dependents.

-It will not usually be appropriate for an employee to work from home whilst looking after their children.
+It will often be difficult for an employee to work from home whilst looking after their children.
 This is particularly the case with younger children.
 In such circumstances, flexibility will be key.
 Congregations should establish whether another parent or family member is available or another arrangement can be made to provide childcare or whether the employee might work part-time, or change their working hours.

 Whilst there is no obligation on employers to make special allowances for people with caring responsibilities towards vulnerable people such as elderly relatives, you should try to do so wherever possible.
 This may simply mean allowing them to work from home, take holiday or unpaid leave.
 It is anticipated that SSP entitlement will be extended to cover those caring for someone within their household who has coronavirus symptoms and has been advised to self-isolate.